akki3737/badak/README.md

 # badak
 ## Installation Steps

-From the bin folder, download &install the apk on your phone or tablet.
+Look for the apk file in bin of the beta branch

 ## Story behind the game